arguemore/mental/_notes/behaviors/loss-of-future-dimension.md

 ## How does this affect others in my life?

 Since I cannot estimate time properly or manage time properly, people undestandably get pissed at me for not being able to deliver the way that I promised.
 Whether it is a deliverable or a getting to a certain place on time, I have had my fair share of people getting disappointed because I don't know how to be punctual.
+The disappointment is something that revitalizes my guilt and shame and helps the cycle of self-hatred and self-sabotage continue.

 ## What are proposed ways of dealing with it?